 My first book, The Symptom and the Subject: The Emergence of the Physical Body in Ancient Greece, was published in 2010 by Princeton University Press.
 Beginning with Homer, moving through the Hippocratic medical texts, and closing with studies of early ethical philosophy and Euripides, I examine how the physical body came into being as a “conceptual object” in the fifth century BCE through medical interpretations of symptoms, thereby transforming the meaning of suffering, human nature, and subjectivity.
 In 2008, a volume of essays that I co-edited was published by Brill on the second-century CE orator Aelius Aristides.
 My second book, Gender: Antiquity and Its Legacy, a study of how the field of gender studies has been shaped through engagements with Greco-Roman antiquity, appeared in the series “Ancients and Moderns” (I. B. Tauris-Oxford University Press) in 2012.
 A second co-edited volume on the reception of Epicureanism from antiquity to the twentieth century also appeared in 2012 in the “Classical Presences” series at Oxford University Press.
 In 2015, my co-edited volume The Frontiers of Ancient Science: Essays in Honor of Heinrich von Staden, appeared with de Gruyter.
-My articles on Greek literature, medicine, the history of the body, ancient philosophy, and critical theory have appeared in Classical Antiquity, Transactions of the American Philological Association, Isis, American Journal of Philology, Ramus, b2, and Apeiron, as well as in a number of edited volumes.
+My articles and essays on Greek literature, medicine, the history of the body, ancient philosophy, and critical theory have appeared in Classical Antiquity, Transactions of the American Philological Association, Isis, American Journal of Philology, Ramus, b2, Apeiron, Harvard Design Magazine, and Cabinet as well as in a number of edited volumes.